anyaevostinar/SymbulationEmp/README.md

 The current settings can be configured in SymSettings.cfg.

 To run end-to-end tests run 'make test'.
 This will overwrite the default SymSettings.cfg!

+Created part of my free logo at LogoMakr.com.